bthank/ABCRentalWebsite/README.md

  The website was built using the Spring MVC framework utilizing controllers and DAO patterns that communicate with a MySQL backend using a Hibernate ORM framework.
 The website is secured using Spring Security authentication and authorization functionality utilizing user roles.
 The view layer consists of JSP pages that are styled using CSS3.

- A user initially is presented with a landing page where they can login or register for access.
+ A user is initially presented with a landing page where they can login or register for access.
 If registering, they are initially given a default role of "RENTER" which is the role with the least access.
 Administrators may change a user's role to any of 5 other roles: "CONTRACTOR", "EMPLOYEE", "MANAGER", "OWNER" or "ADMIN".
 Spring Security functionality restricts access to parts of the website and specific functionality based on the user's role.
+If a user attempts to access a restricted resource, they are presented with a custom access denied error page.